 Some students at the College may have a physical or mental impairment, chronic medical condition or a Specific Learning Difficulty (SpLD) which would count as a disability as defined by the Equality Act (2010) that is, "a physical or mental impairment which has a long-term and substantial effect on your ability to carry out normal day-to-day activities".
-It is for such conditions and SpLDs that the Disability and Neurodiversity team can put in place adjustments, support and exam access arrangements.
+It is for such conditions and SpLDs that Disability and Neurodiversity Services (D&N) can put in place adjustments, support and exam access arrangements.
 Please note that a "long-term" impairment is one that has lasted or is likely to last for 12 months or more.

-If you have a disability or SpLD you should register with the Disability and Neurodiversity office for an assessment of your needs before adjustments, support and exam access arrangements (') can be put in place.
+If you have a disability or SpLD you must register with the Disability and Neurodiversity Services Office for an assessment of your needs before adjustments, support and exam access arrangements can be put in place.
 There is a process to apply for special arrangements for your examinations - these are not automatically put in place.
-The Disability and Neurodiversity team can discuss this process with you when you register with them.
+Disability and Neurodiversity Services can discuss this process with you when you register with them.
+Please see section 2 above for further guidance about registering with the Disability and Neurodiversity Services Office.